Heading to Kauai on a budget? Find out the top cheap places to stay in Kauai, scroll down for all the info!

 What could be more relaxing than floating around in your own private waterfall-fed pool?

 If floating isn’t your thing, they also have bikes that you can borrow to ride the nearby coastal bike path.
 There is literally something for everyone!

-It’s also just a 5 minute walk from the amazing Kauai Juice Co. that has incredible kombucha plus the most Instagrammable wall on Kauai.
+It’s also just a 5-minute walk from the amazing Kauai Juice Co. which has incredible kombucha plus the most Instagrammable wall on Kauai.